Tigers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson and the Detroit Tigers will try to take down DJ LeMahieu and the New York Yankees when the teams meet on Tuesday at 6:40 PM ET.
+Gleyber Torres and the New York Yankees play Spencer Torkelson and the Detroit Tigers at Comerica Park on Wednesday.
+First pitch is at 6:40 PM ET.

-The favored Tigers have -125 moneyline odds against the underdog Yankees, who are listed at +105.
-The over/under is 8.5 runs for the matchup (with -110 odds to go over and -110 odds to go under).
+Oddsmakers list the Yankees as -225 moneyline favorites, while giving the underdog Tigers +185 moneyline odds to win.
+The over/under for the matchup is set at 7.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.